670 W Baltimore St

 1989-1992 Postdoctoral Fellow, Department of Microbiology, School of Medicine, University of Pennsylvania

 Dr. Enomoto-Iwamoto is a leading cartilage biologist.
-Her research focuses on (1) mechanisms of endochondral ossification and articular cartilage development and organization and (2) pathogenesis of cartilage tumor and synovial joint disorders such as osteoarthritis.
+Her research focuses on (1) mechanisms of endochondral ossification and articular cartilage development and organization, (2) local skeletal progenitors in tissue growth, maintenance and repair and (3) pathogenesis and pharmacological therapy of cartilage tumor.

 cartilage, growth plate, tendon, articular cartilage, cartilage tumor, tendon injury, mesenchymal stem/progenitors, Wnt/beta-catenin signaling